 A non-AP STA that sends frames that are not addressed to its associated AP may use the EDCA parameters values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated, or to the default EDCA parameter values (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)), following the rules in 10.2.3.2 (HCF contention based channel access (EDCA)).

-When the MUEDCATimer[AC] of a non-AP HE STA reaches zero, either by counting down or due to a reset following the reception of an MU EDCA Control frame, then the STA shall update CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated, or to the default EDCA parameter values (see Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false) or the STA is a non-sensor STA) if an EDCA Parameter Set element has not been received.
+When the MUEDCATimer[AC] of a non-AP HE STA reaches zero, either by counting down or due to a reset following the reception of an MU EDCA Control frame or the transmission of a frame with an OM Control subfield with the UL MU Disable subfield set to 1 or with the UL MU Disable subfield set to 0 and the UL MU Data Disable subfield set to 1 (#22433), then the STA shall update CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with which the STA is associated, or to the default EDCA parameter values (see Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false) or the STA is a non-sensor STA) if an EDCA Parameter Set element has not been received.

 A non-AP HE STA that sends a frame with an OM Control subfield with the UL MU Disable subfield set to 1 or with the UL MU Disable subfield set to 0 and the UL MU Data Disable subfield set to 1 as defined in 26.9.3 (Transmit operating mode (TOM) indication) may set the MUEDCATimer[AC] for all ACs to 0 on receiving an immediate acknowledgment from the OMI responder.
 The STA continues the current EDCA backoff procedure without modifying the QSRC[AC], QLRC[AC] or the backoff counter for the associated EDCAF, regardless of whether the MUEDCATimer[AC] has reached zero, until the STA invokes a new EDCA backoff procedure.
 The STA follows the rules defined in 10.23.2.2 (EDCA backoff procedure) for updating CW[AC].

-A non-AP HE STA that receives an individually addressed MU EDCA Control frame from its associated AP may reset the MUEDCATimer[AC] to 0 for an AC if the bit corresponding to that AC in the Affected ACs subfield is equal to 1.
-The STA may invoke a new EDCA backoff procedure after the MUEDCATimer[AC] is reset for that AC and after CWmin[AC], CWmax[AC] and AIFSN[AC] are updated for that AC, as per this subclause, in response to the MUEDCATimer[AC] reset.
+A non-AP HE STA that receives an individually addressed MU EDCA Control frame from its associated AP when the MUEDCATimer[AC] for an AC of the STA has a non-zero value, may reset the MUEDCATimer[AC] to 0 for that AC if the bit corresponding to that AC in the Affected ACs subfield is equal to 1. (#22545) The STA may invoke a new EDCA backoff procedure after the MUEDCATimer[AC] is reset for that AC and after CWmin[AC], CWmax[AC] and AIFSN[AC] are updated for that AC, as per this subclause, in response to the MUEDCATimer[AC] reset.